Integrative Health in Charlotte, NC

-Each person will leave The Blanchard Institute with the support and tools needed for early recovery and feel ready to live life on life’s terms.
-We do this by addressing all facets of mind, body, and spirit.
-Our treatment approach incorporates these components because when combined together, evidence suggests that long term recovery is more prominent.
+If you’re struggling with substance abuse, you don’t need to deal with it on your own.
+Each person will leave The Blanchard Institute with the support and tools needed for early recovery.
+They’ll feel ready to confidently start living life on life’s terms.
+We accomplish this by addressing all facets of mind, body, and spirit.
+Our treatment approach incorporates these components, and evidence suggests that when these three things are combined, long-term recovery is more prominent.

-Our philosophy comes from a holistic approach, where offering the tools to look inward in order to understand yourself, your trauma and your underlying issues are essential to long term freedom from addiction.
-Mindfulness and meditation, as well as the alternative methods we use which include biosound, EMDR, yoga, art therapy and music therapy.
+Our philosophy comes from a holistic approach.
+With this approach, we’re able to offer our patients the tools to look inward in order to understand that their trauma and underlying issues are essential to long-term freedom from addiction.
+Mindfulness and meditation, as well as the alternative methods we use which include biosound, EMDR, yoga, art therapy, and music therapy, are all essential to true healing.
 We believe that self-awareness is the key ingredient to change, and these modalities offer insight to face and heal our traumas as underlying issues.

 We are not here to fix anyone.
-In fact there is no need to.
+In fact, there is no need to.
 We are here to remove all of the fog and messiness that is clogging your happiness.
-Our intention is to lead you into a happy, joyous and free life through healing your mind, body and soul.
+Our intention is to lead you into a happy, joyous, and free life by healing your mind, body, and soul.
 We are here to bring you back to the real you.

 Addiction is a family disease.
-As your loved one’s addiction to drugs or alcohol progressively worsens, you may experience fear, anxiety, anger, guilt and even abuse.
+As your loved one’s addiction to drugs or alcohol progressively worsens, you may experience fear, anxiety, anger, guilt, and even abuse.
 There may be significant turmoil in your life as a result.
-Here at The Blanchard Institute, we begin to explore how to heal and recover from the impact of substance use disorders, mental illness, trauma and codependency on your lives and relationships.
-This is a necessary step as we guide you through the process of understanding the conditions that have led to mental, physical, emotional and spiritual deterioration.
-We lead you through the process of starting of a new chapter; a story of healing.
+Here at The Blanchard Institute, we begin to explore how to heal and recover from the impact of substance use disorders, mental illness, trauma, and codependency on your lives and relationships.
+This is a necessary step as we guide you through the process of understanding the conditions that have led to mental, physical, emotional, and spiritual deterioration.
+We lead you through the process of starting a new chapter and a story of healing.

-We help families identify, understand and create a plan to eliminate enabling behaviors.
-This journey is new and foreign to most, so we have developed a state-of-the-art, step-by-step guide that addresses how this process works, what to expect, frequently asked questions, and most importantly what your role will be during this process of recovery.
-We define our roles as the professionals, your role as the family, and how to navigate the ups and downs and predictable chaos that accompanies early recovery.
+We help families identify, understand, and create a plan to eliminate enabling behaviors.
+This journey is new and foreign to most, so we have developed a state-of-the-art, step-by-step guide that addresses how this process works, what to expect, what questions you may have, and most importantly, what your role will be during this process of recovery.
+We define our roles as the professionals, your role as the family, and your role in navigating the ups and downs and predictable chaos that accompanies early recovery.